adstuart/azure-privatelink-dns-microhack/README.md

 Verify:

 - Clear the DNS cache on your Azure client VM via 'ipconfig /flushdns'.
-- Clear the DNS cache on your Azure DNS server.
+- Clear the DNS cache on your Azure DNS server VM.
 (Connect via RDP, browse DNS Manager, right-click server name 'clear cache')
 - Re-run nslookup on the client VM in Azure to ensure the Private IP is once again being returned, and you are able to browse via SSMS, proving that Private Link is operational

 ## :checkered_flag: Results